VirtusLab/scala-cli/website/docs/commands/publishing/publish-setup.md

 repository:
-  using Maven Central via its s01 server publish.user: using sonatype.user from Scala CLI configuration publish.password: using sonatype.password from Scala CLI configuration
+  using Maven Central via its s01 server publish.user: using publish.credentials from Scala CLI configuration publish.password: using publish.credentials from Scala CLI configuration
 license:
   using Apache-2.0 (default)
 url: